tnakagami/rag-chatbot-django/backend/README.md

 # In the host environment
 docker-compose run --rm -it --entrypoint django-admin makemessages -l ja backend
 #
-# Edit .po files by using your favorite editor (e.g. vim)
+# Edit .po files using your favorite editor (e.g. vim)
 #
 docker-compose run --rm -it --entrypoint django-admin compilemessages backend
 ```

 ## Test
 ### Preparations
 In this project, `pytest` and pytest's third packages are used.
-In particular, `pytest-django` is useful when I develop web applications by using the Django framework.
+In particular, `pytest-django` is useful when I develop web applications using the Django framework.

 So I prepare `conftest.py` in the top directory of `all_tests`.
 The details are as follows: